damianjoakes/JPOX/readme.md

 #### `JPOX.apply()`

 Saves the internally stored database to the JSON file located at `JPOX.options.path`.
 If `autoapply` was set to false when the JPOX instance was created, then to save anything to the JSON file, this method needs to be called.
+(Double check this if your database isn't saving).

 <br>

 #### `JPOX.reload()`

 Refreshes the JPOX cache, granting the ability to dodge any server downtime from a reload.
 This becomes useful in situations such as when using `forever` or `node` to run a server, instead of calling `process.exit(1)`, calling `JPOX.reload()` will refresh JPOX's cache, allowing JPOX to keep the most up to date information.
 Would usually be called alongside `JPOX.apply()`, since both `forever` and `node` won't automatically refresh the cache after `JPOX.apply()` is called.
-This isn't a prominently used feature, just a nice-to-have.

 <br>

 #### `Array.prototype.methods()`

-The JPOX database is stored internall as an array.
+The JPOX database is stored internally as an array.
 This means that all Array methods can be called onto `JPOX.database`.
 For example, here's a codeblock that sorts the database based on the `val` property, then applies the changes to the JSON file:

 ```javascript
     console.log(JPOX.database)